Baseball field: Modern history

-Originally the pitcher threw from flat ground, but over time the raised mound was developed, somewhat returning the advantage to the pitchers.
+Originally the pitcher threw from flat ground.
+Gradually, the raised mound was developed, somewhat returning the advantage to the pitchers.
+From 1893 to 1950, a stipulation was added that the mound be no more than 15 inches above the field.
 Before the mid-20th century, it was common for baseball fields to include a dirt pathway between the pitcher's mound and home plate.
 This feature is sometimes known as the "keyhole" due to the shape that it makes together with the mound.
 The keyhole was once as wide as the pitcher's box and resembled a cricket pitch.
 Sometimes this path extended through the batting area and all the way to the backstop.
 Once the rounded pitcher's mound was developed, the path became more ornamental than practical, and was gradually thinned before being largely abandoned by the 1950s.
 In recent years some ballparks, such as Comerica Park and Chase Field in the major leagues, have revived the feature for nostalgic reasons.

 From 1857 to 1867 home plate was a circular iron plate, painted or enameled white, covering "a space equal to one square foot of surface", i.e. with a diameter of ~13-1/2 inches.
 In 1868 the plate was changed to a square, 12" on a side, originally set with the flat sides toward the pitcher and catcher; the new professional National Association rotated it 45 degrees in 1871.
 In 1872 the rules required it to be made of white marble or stone set flush with the ground.
 For the rest of the century materials varied between stone, iron and wood, but at all times it was a white twelve-inch square.
 The pentagonal shape and the mandatory use of rubber were developed by Robert Keating, who had pitched one game for the 1887 Baltimore Orioles; the new plate was adopted by the National League in 1900.
 From 1861 to 1874 the center, not the back, of the plate was situated on the intersection of the foul lines, and in 1875–76 was moved entirely into foul ground with the "pitcher's point" at the intersection.
 In 1877 it was moved forward to its modern location, wholly in fair territory.